 If you happen to have been given the interview questions in advance, you are lucky.
 Use them to script out your answers beforehand.

 Well, of course, all hope is not lost.
 If you haven’t been given the interview questions in advance, equip yourself with answers to most common interview questions.
-These are questions that you can’t miss in any type of interview, whether face-to-face or one-way video interview.
+These are questions that you can’t miss in any type of interview, whether face-to-face or on-demand video interview.

 You don’t want a place with background noise or a place where the recruiter cannot see you well.
 Select a silent where the recruiter can only hear and see you alone.
 Avoid places with distractions.